T0RST3N/fhem-XiaomiSmartHome/README.md

 * * 64: arlarm sensitivity
 * * 32768: ICC communication failure

-# A big ThankYOU to my Supporters
+# A BIG ThankYOU to my Supporters
 * StefanB from Coburg